Mushroog/Public/README.md

 A dialog box for editing the dictionary is provided.

-The project is for Visual Studio 2013.
+The project is in C# for Visual Studio 2013.